ove/ove-apps/packages/ove-app-audio/README.md

 ## Controlling the App

-Once the app is loaded, it can be controlled via the URL `http://OVE_APP_AUDIO_HOST:PORT/control.html?oveSectionId=SECTION_ID`.
+The controller of the app can be loaded by accessing the URL `http://OVE_APP_AUDIO_HOST:PORT/control.html?oveSectionId=SECTION_ID`.

 The app also exposes controls as a part of its [API](http://OVE_APP_AUDIO_HOST:PORT/api-docs#operation).
 The API exposes operations such as `play`, `pause`, `stop`, `seekTo` and `bufferStatus` related to playback.
 Volume may be controlled by operations such as `mute`, `unmute`, `volUp`, `volDown`.
 These operations can be executed on a per-section basis or across all sections.